 Other options include cafes, bookshops, board game groups, church…basically, anywhere.
 You just have to be brave enough to start a conversation, and respectful enough to know when it’s not the appropriate time or place.

 Making a Move

 So, here’s the bad news for shy German men, and good news for shy German women: most Americans still expect the man to make the first move in heterosexual relationships; both in person and on dating apps.

 Why?
-Blame lingering conservative ideals.
-Many Americans still have outdated ideas when it comes to dating, even if they’re progressive in all other aspects of their lives.
+Blame lingering puritanical ideas about relationships.
+Many Americans still have outdated views when it comes to dating, even if they’re progressive in all other aspects of their lives.
 A lot of American women believe that making the first move will make them seem desperate.
 What those women don’t realize is that, not only do most men want women to make the first move, making the first move actually makes women more successful in finding love.

 So don’t change a thing if you’re an assertive German woman.
 While all of the American women are busy hoping a guy will notice them, you’ll already have his number.